Which Radiator Valve for Smart Radiator Valve

 1. M30 x 1.5mm Threaded Valves

-• Prevalence: Most common valve thread in modern UK homes
+• Prevalence: Most common valve thread in modern UK and European homes

 • Thread Size: M30 x 1.5mm (30mm diameter, 1.5mm thread pitch)

-• Adapter Required: No – this is the standard fitting for most smart TRVs
+• Adapter Required: Probably not, this is the standard fitting for most smart TRVs

-• Notes: Compatible with Moes, tado, Netatmo, Honeywell Evohome, Eve, etc.
+• Compatible: With most big brands like Moes, tado, Netatmo, Honeywell Evohome, Eve, etc.

 2. Danfoss RA Valves